nih-cfde/use-case-library-build/library/USERSTORY-74.md

 ---
-input: COPDGene cohort and i2b2/tranSMART
+input: a COPDGene cohort and i2b2/tranSMART
-output: Table with subject totals and statistical analysis by age, sex and race for each subset, if data are available
+output:  a table with subject totals and statistical analysis by age sex and race for each subset, if data are available
-task: Generate summary statistics
+task:  generate summary statistics
 tags:
 - COPDGene
 - statistical analysis